zacksims214/C/README.md

 VIEW AS CODE FOR FORMATTING
-Some random C files, will elaboraate on any files that need so here
+Some random C/nasm files, will elaboraate on any files that need so here

 Stack.h: not much to be said, the implementation prevents the user from doing anything too bad.
 See commments in file for further explanation